-- (1) The Commission has negotiated on behalf of the European Union an Agreement with the Republic of Vanuatu (hereinafter 'Vanuatu') on the short-stay visa waiver (hereinafter 'the Agreement'). - (2) This Agreement was signed, on behalf of the European Union, on2015 and has been provisionally applied since that date, subject to its possible conclusion at a later date, in accordance with Decision....../..../EU of the Council of [.......]. - (3) The Agreement should be approved. - (4) The Agreement establishes a Joint Committee for the management of the Agreement, which shall adopt its rules of procedure.
-It is appropriate to provide for a simplified procedure for the establishment of the Union position in this case. - (5) In accordance with the Protocol on the position of the United Kingdom and Ireland in respect of the area of freedom, security and justice and the Protocol on the Schengen acquis integrated into the framework of the European Union, annexed to the Treaty on European Union and the Treaty on the Functioning of the European Union, and confirming that the provisions of the Agreement do not apply to the United Kingdom and Ireland, HAS DECIDED AS FOLLOWS:
+- (1) The Commission has negotiated on behalf of the European Union an Agreement with the Republic of Peru (hereinafter 'Peru) on the short-stay visa waiver (hereinafter 'the Agreement'). - (2) This Agreement was signed, on behalf of the European Union, on2015 and has been provisionally applied from the day following that date, subject to its possible conclusion at a later date, in accordance with Decision...../EU of the Council of [..........]. - (3) The Agreement should be approved. - (4) The Agreement establishes a Joint Committee for the management of the Agreement, which shall adopt its rules of procedure.
+It is appropriate to provide for a simplified procedure for the establishment of the Union position in this case. - (5) In accordance with the Protocol on the position of the United Kingdom and Ireland in respect of the area of freedom, security and justice and the Protocol on the Schengen acquis integrated into the framework of the European Union, annexed to the Treaty on European Union and the Treaty on the Functioning of the European Union, and confirming that the provisions of the Agreement do not apply to the United Kingdom and Ireland.

-Article 1
+HAS ADOPTED THIS DECISION:

-The Agreement between the European Union and Vanuatu on the short-stay visa waiver is hereby approved on behalf of the Union.
+The Agreement between the European Union and Peru on the short-stay visa waiver is hereby approved on behalf of the Union.

-Article 2

-The President of the Council shall give the notification provided for in Article 8 (1) of the Agreement4.
+The President of the Council shall give the notification provided for in Article 8(1) of the Agreement6.

-Article 3

 The Commission, assisted by experts from Member States, shall represent the Union in the Joint Committee of experts established by Article 6 of the Agreement.

-Article 4

 The position of the Union within the Joint Committee of experts with regard to the adoption of its rules of procedure as required under Article 6(4) of the Agreement shall be taken by the Commission after consultation with a special committee designated by the Council.

-Article 5

 This Decision shall enter into force on the day of its adoption.

 Done at Brussels,

 For the Council The President

 The date of entry into force of the Agreement will be published in the Official Journal of the European Union by the General Secretariat of the Council.